 For the first time in a while, Apple's giving us a ton of color options for its iPhones, at least for its iPhone XR lineup.
 But with a range of colors, including red, yellow, coral and blue, which hue is right for you?

-Now that you can pre-order the iPhone XR, it's time to make a call.
+Now that the iPhone XR is in stores, it's time to make a call.

 Here’s a breakdown of the iPhone XR’s color options.

 Red: Classic, but a little too strong